Boyhood-2014

 So, my sympathy for her was affected.

 The film is a change of pace for Tim Burton.
 Big Eyes is not a dark film and is quite bright and colorful.
-Some of the interesting sets and art direction are similar to some of his other works- Edward Scissorhands and Beetlejuice.
+Some interesting sets and art direction are similar to his other works- Edward Scissorhands and Beetlejuice.

 Independent Spirit Award Nominations: Best Screenplay